 In summary, the following potential gaps in the MBMS and PSS service layer specifications are identified:

-- There is need for a notification mechanism to signal the impending occurrence of either a scheduled or unscheduled event upon which time an interactivity experience should be provided to the user.
+- There is need for a notification mechanism to signal the impending occurrence of either a scheduled or unscheduled event upon which time an interactivity experience could be provided to the user.

-- In relation to the notification mechanism, a means should be devised for an interactivity-aware application to be informed about the impending occurrence of, and obtain relevant information for, a service interactivity event, in order to provide the appropriate interactivity experience to the user during the interactivity event.
+- In relation to the notification mechanism, a means ought to be devised for an interactivity-aware application to be informed about the impending occurrence of, and obtain relevant information for, a service interactivity event, in order to provide the appropriate interactivity experience to the user during the interactivity event.

-- A signaling mechanism should be provided to enable customized/personalized interactivity experiences to be delivered to different users, in a pure broadcast service/content delivery context, i.e., without requiring unicast transactions between the interactivity application and a network server.
+- A signaling mechanism ought to be provided to enable customized/personalized interactivity experiences to be delivered to different users, in a pure broadcast service/content delivery context, i.e., without requiring unicast transactions between the interactivity application and a network server.

-- A method should be defined, in the case of bundled delivery of interactivity-related content items, to identify the interactivity application from interactivity assets contained in the bundle.
+- A method out to be defined, in the case of bundled delivery of interactivity-related content items, to identify the interactivity application from interactivity assets contained in the bundle.

 11 Application/Presentation vs. Transport/Service Layer Functions on Interactivity